Where top VCs are investing in media, entertainment & gaming – TechCrunch

 These are important conversations, but they’re largely a story of twentieth-century media (and broader society) finally responding to the dominance Web 2.0 companies have achieved.

 To entrepreneurs and VCs, the more pressing focus is on what the next generation of companies to transform entertainment will look like.
-Like other sectors, the underlying force is advances in artificial intelligence and computer power.
+Like other sectors, the underlying force is advances in artificial intelligence and computing power.

 In this context, that results in a merging of gaming and linear storytelling into new interactive media.
 To highlight the opportunities here, I asked nine top VCs to share where they are putting their money.